lehigh-university-libraries/sentence-transformer-service/README.md

 Then make it available on your local machine with

 ```
-docker run -p 8080:8080 ghcr.io/lehigh-university-libraries/sentence-transformer
+docker run -p 8080:8080 ghcr.io/lehigh-university-libraries/sentence-transformer:main
 ```

-Then open http://localhost:8080/?q="foo bar baz" in your web browser to see the embeddings for the sentence "foo bar baz"
+Then open [http://localhost:8080/?q="foo bar baz"](http://localhost:8080/?q="foo bar baz") in your web browser to see the embeddings for the sentence "foo bar baz"

 ## Updating model